Honda Accord owners have reported 262 problems related to air bag light on (under the air bag category).

-The contact owns a 2004 Honda Accord.
-The contact stated that while driving 55 mph, the air bag light warning illuminated.
-The contact stated that the vehicle was not taken to the dealer for inspection.
-The vehicle was not repaired.
+The contact owns a 2000 Honda Accord.
+The contact stated that the air bag warning indicator remained illuminated.
+The VIN was not included in NHTSA campaign number: 02v080000 (air bags).
 The manufacturer was notified of the failure.
-The failure mileage was 51,000.
+The failure mileage was not available.

 See all problems of the 2000 Honda Accord.